Xu-JY/xu-jy.github.io/_pages/about.md

 # News and Events

+May 2025. &nbsp; &nbsp; &nbsp; &nbsp; Our manuscript ["Optimal Contextual Pricing under Agnostic Non-Lipschitz Demand"](https://arxiv.org/abs/2605.05609) is posted on ArXiv.
+This result finally closes the long-existing regret gap of feature-based dynamic pricing with linear & noisy valuation.
+Thanks to my PhD advisor Yu-Xiang!

 Jan 2026. &nbsp; &nbsp; &nbsp; &nbsp; Our paper ["Online Decision Making with Generative Action Sets"](https://arxiv.org/abs/2509.25777) is accepted by *ICLR 2026*!
 Thanks to my collaborators Vidhi, and my advisors Bryan and Aarti!

 Oct 2025. &nbsp; &nbsp; &nbsp; &nbsp; Glad to receive NeurIPS Top Reviewer for the 3<sup>rd</sup> time!